immunefi-team/Bounty_Boosts/Alchemix/30667 - [SC - Medium] Unlimited gauge numbers can DoS users distribut....md

 # Unlimited gauge numbers can DoS user's distribute action

-Submitted on Fri May 03 2024 14:20:16 GMT-0400 (Atlantic Standard Time) by @Hoverfly9132 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)
+Submitted on May 3rd 2024 at 20:20:16 UTC by @Hoverfly9132 for [Boost | Alchemix](https://immunefi.com/bounty/alchemix-boost/)

 Report ID: #30667